 It was wonderful seeing the strokes of the camera.
 I never had the hand for painting (though I tried and surely will try again) and this filled my chest and sent chills to my already chilled skin.

 I walked a little further up the paved trail and found a patch of cat tails.
-This would be interesting.

 When walking in nature I always find something to obsess over.
 On this day, Every where I walked I found these tiny little fluffs of lovely scattered along the woods edge.